Ridgy Didge Feeding Guide for a Lifetime of Health

 Can I buy commercial Raw Foods?

 There are commercial raw foods that can meet your dog’s needs too if it makes raw feeding easier for you; freeze dried and frozen options.
-These can be safely sourced from ethical companies like Raw4Paws, Organic Paws, Ziwi, Frontier Pets, Whoa Nelly and Proudi.
-We want to mention Inner Wolf here on the Sunshine Coast, where we have bought great raw food; they stock Raw4Paws, ethically farmed sardines and much more, all at reasonable prices.
+These can be safely sourced from ethical companies like Lyka (see top of page), Raw4Paws, Organic Paws, Ziwi, Frontier Pets, Whoa Nelly and Proudi.
+We also want to mention Inner Wolf here on the Sunshine Coast, where we have bought great raw food; they stock Raw4Paws, ethically farmed sardines and much more, all at reasonable prices.

 puppy drinking